tutai3-lec/LimeSimulDemo_Course/README.md

 $ docker compose up
 ```

 By these operations, docker will now start and an X window will appear.
-From now on, you will work within this window.
+From now on, we will work within this window.
+The first thing you need to do is register the package you'll be running here.
+The package sources are in ~/pytwb_ws, and the following operations register the 'cm1' package there, which contains various sample codes you can run.
 ```
-# build_moveit # takes much time, but just one time...
-# cd /root/actor_demo/pytwb_ws
+# cd ~/pytwb_ws
 # pytwb
 > create cm1
 Y